 In the case of the sales tax, the same tax rate is applied by the governments uniformly to all of the consumers on the basis of product bought by them irrespective of their income or earnings.

 Like, for example, two individuals went to the grocery shop to purchase some items.
-Each of the people purchases grocery worth $ 450 from the grocery shop per month, on which the state tax rate is 7.5 %.
+Each of the people purchases groceries worth $ 450 from the grocery shop per month, on which the state tax rate is 7.5 %.
 So, in this case, both of the individuals pay $ 33.75 ($ 450 *7.5 %) for the tax portion.
-In a year time, the total sales tax amount would be $ 405 for each person.
+In a year’s time, the total sales tax amount would be $ 405 for each person.

 Now the first individual earns $ 1,000 per month and the second individual earns $ 10,000 per month.
 The amount of sales tax affects both of the persons differently.
 For the first person percentage of tax paid by him with respect to his income comes to 3.38 % [(33.75 / 1,000) *100] and for the second person percentage of tax paid by him with respect to his income comes to 0.34 % [(33.75 / 10,000) *100] only.

-Although there is the same rate of tax in this case for both of the individuals a person who is having the lower income have to pay a higher percentage of his income as tax whereas the person who is having the higher income have to pay a lower percentage of his income as tax, making tax regressive.
+Although there is the same rate of tax in this case for both of the individuals a person who is having the lower-income have to pay a higher percentage of his income as tax whereas the person who is having the higher income have to pay a lower percentage of his income as tax, making tax regressive.

 #2 – Property Taxes

 The taxes on the property purchased by the individuals are levied at a flat rate on the basis of the value of property regardless of the income they are earning.
-So if two persons buy the homes of equal amount in the same neighborhood, then they have to pay the same tax on property irrespective of their level of income.
+So if two persons buy the homes of equal amounts in the same neighborhood, then they have to pay the same tax on property irrespective of their level of income.

-For example two people X and Y having the income of $ 200,000 and $ 500,000 purchased a property at the nearby place having the same dimensions having the same value.
+For example two people X and Y having an income of $ 200,000 and $ 500,000 purchased a property at the nearby place having the same dimensions having the same value.
 Now the rate of tax on the property will be the same for both of the persons irrespective of the income earned by them during the period.